proarhant/terraform-webserver-azure/README.md

 ![image](https://user-images.githubusercontent.com/2681229/165104483-31c27b9a-9324-4e6f-8789-54f9a5b95902.png)

-We will destroy all remote objects managed by our demo Terraform configuration
+Once we complete the `demo`, we will destroy all remote objects managed by our `Terraform` configuration:
 ```
 terraform destroy
 ```
 # Build and Deploy using WebserverDeployAndHealthcheck.sh
-The bash script named `WebserverDeployAndHealthcheck.sh` can be used to aumoate the steps executed above:
+The bash script named `WebserverDeployAndHealthcheck.sh` can be used to aumoate the steps manually executed above:
 ```
 chmod +x WebserverDeployAndHealthcheck.sh
 ./WebserverDeployAndHealthcheck.sh